m3db/m3/src/m3ninx/index/segment/fs/encoding/docs/README.md

-# Stored Fields
+# Documents

-Two files are used to represent the stored fields in a segment.
-The data file contains the stored fields for each document in the segment.
+Two files are used to represent the documents in a segment.
+The data file contains the data for each document in the segment.
 The index file contains, for each document, its corresponding offset in the data file.

 ## Data File

-The data file contains the stored fields for each document.
+The data file contains the fields for each document.
 The documents are stored serially.

 ```
 ┌───────────────────────────┐